simi216/mva-trainer/README.md

 ## Export Models for use in TopCPToolKit
 The trained machine learning models can be exported for use in the TopCPToolKit.
 The `export_to_onnx` method in the `MLWrapperBase` class is used to export the trained model to a format that can be used in the TopCPToolKit.
 The exported model can then be integrated into the TopCPToolKit for use in physics analyses.
 For further use, please refer to the TopCPToolKit documentation and the DiLepTagger module.
 Note: So far, only models providing assignments as output can be exported to ONNX format for use in the TopCPToolKit.

+## Condor Integration
+### Hyperparameter Grid Search
+The framework includes integration with the Condor job scheduler for distributed training and evaluation.
+The Condor scripts are located in the `CONDOR` directory.
+The `HypParamGridSearch` subdirectory contains scripts for performing hyperparameter grid search using Condor.
+The `run_training.sh` script is used to run the training of the models using Condor.
+The `train_hyperparameter.py` script is used to train the models with specified hyperparameters.

+### Distributed PreProcessing
+The `Preprocessing` subdirectory contains scripts for performing distributed preprocessing using Condor.
+The `run_preprocessing.sh` script is used to run the preprocessing of the data using Condor.
+The `submitPreProcessing.sh` script is used to submit the preprocessing jobs to Condor.
+Provide the `input_file` argument to the script to specify the input file for preprocessing.

 ## Dependencies